 Who Can Be Held Responsible for Medical Negligence?

-Here are some examples of healthcare providers and/or entities that may be held liable for medical negligence:
+Sometimes several parties are liable for a child's birth injuries.
+Examples of healthcare providers and/or entities that can be held liable for medical negligence include:

 Maternal-fetal medicine physicians and specialists (MFM)